We profile the 2020 World Matchplay champion Dimitri Van den Bergh.

 He was born in Antwerp, Belgium, but now resides in Ilkeston, England, given his PDC Tour commitments.

-During the pandemic, he moved in with Peter Wright and his family in Scotland, and credits his practice regime with then then World Champion as pivotal to his 2020 World Matchplay success.
+During the pandemic, he moved in with Peter Wright and his family in Scotland, and credits his practice regime with the former World Champion as pivotal to his 2020 World Matchplay success.

 ‘The DreamMaker’ walks out to ‘Happy’, by Pharrell Williams – another song that often goes down well with fans in attendance.